vivek10204/llama_sdk/example/README.md

-# lcpp_example
+# llama_example

-Demonstrates how to use the lcpp plugin.
+Demonstrates how to use the llama plugin.

 ## Getting Started